“The Histories” by Herodotus

 He, as do other ancient historians, avoid covering material covered by other well-known accounts:

 His writing is conversational, and he does not have a strict sense of what sort of material belongs in his account and what does not.
-I like the broad scope.
-Herodotus discusses
+I like Herodotus broad scope, which includes the following:

 - Customs of various peoples

 - The causes of natural wonders